The Best Places to see Badlands National Park

 The Badlands National Park is a beautiful, rugged landscape in South Dakota.
-From the eroding buttes to the blooming wildflowers, the park offers some of the most stunning views around.
-Whether you’re an amateur photographer or just looking for a great view, here are some of the best viewpoints at Badlands National Park.
+The park offers some of the most stunning views, from the eroding buttes to the blooming wildflowers.
+Whether you're an amateur photographer or just looking for a great idea, here are some of the best viewpoints at Badlands National Park.

 Before choosing where to go in the Badlands National Park, it is essential to understand the layout.
 Badlands National Park is divided into three Units.
 The North Unit, where most people visit.
 The Stronghold Unit is southeast of the North Unit.
 The Stronghold Unit is not paved but accessible.
 This is where Sheep Mountain Table is located.

-The last unit is the Palmer Creek Unit, and it is not accessible without permission from landowners surrounding this area and a high clearance vehicle.
+The last Unit is the Palmer Creek Unit.
+It is not accessible without permission from landowners surrounding this area and a high-clearance vehicle.
 We are going to focus on the Northern and Stronghold Unit views.
 Here is a Map of all three units of Badlands National Park

 Driving through the Northern Unit Is simple.
 The most widely known and traveled route is the Badlands National Park Driving Loop, or Badlands Loop Road.
 The Southern Unit can prove difficult, if not dangerous for driving, and is not recommended during wet or bad weather.
 Visit the Badlands National Park White River Visitor Center before exploring.